Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional_.
 The `name` attribute of the `data_provider` tag defines _Kafka Connection Name_, which will be used by the Clients to request real-time data from this specific Kafka connection through a _Subscription_ object.

-The connection name is also used to group all logging messages belonging to the same connection
+Furthermore, the name is also used to group all logging messages belonging to the same connection.

+> [!TIP]
+> For every Data Adaper connection, add a new logger and its relative appender to `log4j.properties`, so that you can separate log files for each connection.
+> For example, the factory [logging configuration](kafka-connector/src/connector/dist/log4j.properties#L23) provides the logger `QuickStart` to print every log messages relative to the `QuickStart` connection:
+> ```java
+> ...
+> # QuickStart logger
+> log4j.appender.QuickStartFile=org.apache.log4j.RollingFileAppender
+> log4j.appender.QuickStartFile.layout=org.apache.log4j.PatternLayout
+> log4j.appender.QuickStartFile.layout.ConversionPattern=[%d] [%-10c{1}] %-5p %m%n
+> log4j.appender.QuickStartFile.File=../../logs/quickstart.log
+> ```

 Example: